The largest risks from AI will affect all of humanity.

 To reduce the complexity of international AI governance, it is useful to divide it into components or 'building blocks' that can be analyzed in more depth.

-Based on the findings of recent comparative analyses of analogous international governance regimes (most notably, Villalobos, Maas and Winter, forthcoming; Maas and Villalobos, 2023; and Cass-Beggs, Clare and others, 2024), we consider the following building blocks for international AI governance:
+Based on the findings of recent comparative analyses of analogous international governance regimes (most notably, Villalobos, Maas and Winter, 2026; Maas and Villalobos, 2023; and Cass-Beggs, Clare and others, 2024), we consider the following building blocks for international AI governance:

 Red lines